-YoloSweggLord Posted March 29, 2016 Share Posted March 29, 2016 This can be fixed by clicking "renew rides" in the cheats menu.
+YoloSweggLord Posted March 29, 2016 Posted March 29, 2016 This can be fixed by clicking "renew rides" in the cheats menu.
 This reset's the age of every ride in your park.
 The reason these guests aren't willing to pay as much money anymore is that their ride price threshold is determined partially by the age of a ride (newer rides=higher threshold.)
 Resetting its age also resets the ride price threshold.
 This is one of those problems that were "left over" from the original game.
-Link to comment

-imlegos Posted April 1, 2016 Share Posted April 1, 2016 I feel like this should be a toggleable option in the scenario editor.
+imlegos Posted April 1, 2016 Posted April 1, 2016 I feel like this should be a toggleable option in the scenario editor.
 The toggle would probably be called "Guests get bored of rides after time", or comically "Guests seek new thrills" Since in reality, people don't get tired of the same old rides, just look at Fantasyland in Disneyland Park (California).
 It has some really old rides that still have really long queue times.
-Link to comment

-Broxzier Posted April 1, 2016 Share Posted April 1, 2016 (edited) 1 hour ago, X7123M3-256 said: In 1980 an Arrow looping coaster would be new and exciting; today, not so much.
+Broxzier Posted April 1, 2016 Posted April 1, 2016 (edited) 1 hour ago, X7123M3-256 said: In 1980 an Arrow looping coaster would be new and exciting; today, not so much.
 It would still be exciting, maybe not to you, but certainly if it's a new ride.
 No matter what type a new ride is, there's always a hype in the beginning, this even goes for very childish events in a park.
 Besides, the game can not easily include completely new types of attractions, the types are set, just different skins.
 So to make it more realistic, I suggest new rides have a popularity boost instead of making old rides boring in the long run.
 Edit: I think it's worth making a issue over at Github, I'd like to know what the other developers think of it.
-Edited April 1, 2016 by Broxzier Link to comment
+Edited April 1, 2016 by Broxzier

-X7123M3-256 Posted April 1, 2016 Share Posted April 1, 2016 I mean, you're not going to get a new Arrow looper today (a relocated one maybe), so most installations are getting old now, and technology has moved on.
+X7123M3-256 Posted April 1, 2016 Posted April 1, 2016 I mean, you're not going to get a new Arrow looper today (a relocated one maybe), so most installations are getting old now, and technology has moved on.
 It was just meant as an example of an old ride style - I didn't mean to say "guests should not want to ride Arrow loopers".
 I think rides should get less popular with time - people do get bored of rides they've ridden many times before (at least I do), and new rides attract people to the park (otherwise parks wouldn't build them).
 Without this mechanic, there'd be no incentive to keep expanding the park.
-Link to comment

-Millionaire2K Posted April 14, 2016 Share Posted April 14, 2016 (edited) I've NEVER had a coaster get so old people no longer wanted to pay to ride.
+Millionaire2K Posted April 14, 2016 Posted April 14, 2016 (edited) I've NEVER had a coaster get so old people no longer wanted to pay to ride.
 Now sometimes it got as low as $1, however after a ride reaches 25 years of age you can raise the price again as people will see the ride as a classic attraction.
-Edited April 14, 2016 by Millionaire2K Link to comment
+Edited April 14, 2016 by Millionaire2K

-Mattiator Posted April 14, 2016 Share Posted April 14, 2016 I can understand wanting to pay less, but it shouldn't make it so a ten cent ride is "too expensive" in a park that uses ride tickets.
+Mattiator Posted April 14, 2016 Posted April 14, 2016 I can understand wanting to pay less, but it shouldn't make it so a ten cent ride is "too expensive" in a park that uses ride tickets.
 That's kind of silly.
 It would still work as a "build new rides" think since it might make some rides unprofitable once they get too old.
 A well-made coaster wouldn't have that problem, but a car ride might.
-Link to comment

-ziscor Posted April 14, 2016 Share Posted April 14, 2016 (edited) I have no idea if this already exists, but how about adding a down limit to the ride's ever degrading excitement?
+ziscor Posted April 14, 2016 Posted April 14, 2016 (edited) I have no idea if this already exists, but how about adding a down limit to the ride's ever degrading excitement?
 After a certain period of time it can not get anymore boring than that.
 You could apply different limits to different types of coasters, or perhaps make it directly influenced by the base excitement it gets once the ride statistics have been calculated.
 Perhaps an algorithm that factors in the former as well as the latter?
 For example, Wooden Coasters get very unattractive or extreme after a long time, and it's very hard to get people on it, but under the same circumstances a coaster that is more technically advanced (no idea which ones fall under here, but a Giga sure looks like it comes in this) still manages to rake in the Grants.
 Or the Benjies ( ͡° ͜ʖ ͡°).
-Edited April 14, 2016 by ziscor Link to comment
+Edited April 14, 2016 by ziscor

-Broxzier Posted April 14, 2016 Share Posted April 14, 2016 (edited) Copied from GitHub: Quote Say a ride's nominal value based on its ratings is V. Then the below is the ride's actual value as it ages.
+Broxzier Posted April 14, 2016 Posted April 14, 2016 (edited) Copied from GitHub: Quote Say a ride's nominal value based on its ratings is V. Then the below is the ride's actual value as it ages.
 (In practice, it will be slightly higher due to the way the integer arithmetic is performed.)
 0–4 months: V + 30 5–12 months: V + 10 13–39 months: V 40–63 months: 0.75 * V 64–87 months: 0.56 * V 88–103 months: 0.42 * V 104–119 months: 0.32 * V 120–127 months: 0.16 * V 128–199 months: 0.08 * V 200+ months: 0.56 * V After 200 months (25 in-game years) the ride rating is back to 56% of the original, as you can see.
 But before that, the ride rating is extremely low.
 Only 8% of what it used to be.
 I think this is too extreme.
-Edited April 14, 2016 by Broxzier 1 Link to comment
+Edited April 14, 2016 by Broxzier 1

-ziscor Posted April 14, 2016 Share Posted April 14, 2016 The numerical change seems too extreme to me as well.
+ziscor Posted April 14, 2016 Posted April 14, 2016 The numerical change seems too extreme to me as well.
 Plus, this doesn't make any sense.
 Do the guests think that old rides are back in trend now?
 Why would the value go down gradually then go up drastically and plateau over there?
 One would have to survive 25 years of getting the ride rejected by everyone, only to gather huge interest once again.
 Is there a justified logic that Chris followed as to why this happens?
-Link to comment

 Recommended Posts